 - Encore? | Did you get a reply?
 Do you nudge?

 1. Select Journalists & Influencers to Contact

-Create a media list of people you want to contact.
-Remember to do your research and only choose people whose audiences would be interested in your story.
+Create a media list of relevant journalists you want to contact.
+Remember to do your research and only choose people whose target audiences would be interested in your story.
 Just as you’re a country singer who shouldn’t be belting out punk rock songs, you should be trying to appeal to audiences that are already intrigued by what you’re offering.
 Reach out to the right journalist with the right message.
 If you’re a female entrepreneur, don’t contact a men’s magazine.
 If you’re promoting an event that takes place in two weeks, don’t reach out to a monthly magazine that is already out on stands (unless you know they published extra articles online).

 The media list can include:

 - Phone Number